MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

           pip install python-dotenv

-** if you nedd guide will for run python file (*.py) , you can go to step "Recommend" at the under this Page .
+** if you need guide for running python file (*.py) , you can go to step "Recommended" at the under this Page .

 # Steps to Generate and Use an SSH Key for GitHub Access (Windows)